xinjiav3/NileBrownGame/navigation/about.md

 ---
 layout: post
 title: About
 description: My name is John, often referred to as "Mr M(ort)" in my CompSci classes.
+I am primary author and keeper of these CompSci materials.
 menu: nav/home.html
 ---